Dobeash/RebSM/README.md

 ## Documentation

-> Updated 3-Jan-2014
+> Updated 4-Jan-2014

-- **DESIGN.md** describes the design of the Storage Manager.
+- [Design Guide](DESIGN.md) - Describes the design of the Storage Manager.
-- **INTERNALS.md** describes the implementation of the Storage Manager.
+- [Internals Guide](INTERNALS.md) - Describes the implementation of the Storage Manager.
-- **OPERATION.md** describes the operation of the Storage Manager.
+- [Operation Guide](OPERATION.md) - Describes the operation of the Storage Manager.